CodeRecipe-dev/serverless-apigw-sqs-plugin/README.md

     custom:
       apiGwSqs:
         apiEndpoint: '<your api endpoint name goes here>'
-        queueName: '<queue name goes here, put .fifo as suffix if queue needs to be a fifo queue>'

-Note: The queueName can only include alphanumeric characters, hyphens, or underscores.
-1 to 80 in length.
+        queueName: '<queue name goes here.
+Can only include alphanumeric characters, hyphens, or underscores.
+1 to 80 in length>'

 API endpoint that is created will be listed under "endpoints" in the output of sls deploy.